tourhunter-com/help-tourhunter-com/_articles-en/how_to_export_a_transfer_resource.md

 ## **Step 2**

-choose “Export” menu item in the elipsis menu
+Сhoose “Export” menu item in the elipsis menu.

 ![How_to_export__a_transfer_resource1](/assets/images/how_to_export_a_transfer_resource1.png)